-The Group operates in [Country K], which has enacted new tax legislation to implement the global minimum top-up tax.
-The Group expects to be subject to the top-up tax in relation to its operations in [Country F], where the statutory tax rate is 10 percent, and in [Country G], where Subsidiary X receives government support through additional tax deductions that reduce its effective tax rate to below 15 percent.
-However, since the newly enacted tax legislation in [Country K] is effective only from 1 January 2024, there is no current tax impact in the period ended 30 June 2023 (six months ended 30 June 2022: nil).
+The Group is subject to the global minimum top-up tax under Pillar Two tax legislation.
+The top-up tax relates to the Group's operations in [Country F], where the statutory tax rate is 10 percent, and in [Country G], where Subsidiary X receives government support through additional tax deductions that reduce its effective tax rate to below 15 percent.
+The Group recognised a current tax expense of EUR 168 thousand related to the top-up tax in the six months ended 30 June 2024 (six months ended 30 June 2023: nil) which is levied on the ultimate parent company.

-The Group has applied a temporary mandatory relief from deferred tax accounting for the impacts of the top-up tax and accounts for it as a current tax when it is incurred (see Note 4(B)).
+The Group has applied a temporary mandatory relief from deferred tax accounting for the impacts of the top-up tax and accounts for it as a current tax when it is incurred.